 Most of us do not have just one or two spaces that need to be organized.
 If you have a lot of areas that need organization then create a list.
 This will not only give you structure towards organizing your house, but it will also give you a place to check off what you have finished and give you a feeling of accomplishment.
 Divvy up various organization tasks to different household members.
 You might even consider making it a competition of some sort.

 As always, safety comes first.
 If you have a badly cluttered garage with chemicals and hazardous tools, then you need to ensure that you are taking safety precautions as you go through the garage and clean it out.
 For instance, kids and pets may not be allowed in the area until it is completely organized.

 As you begin tackling the project, you will come across many items where you must decide whether to “keep it or toss it.”
 If you decide that you want to keep everything, but just organize it in a better way, then you will likely need to look for organizational tools such as containers, shelves, hooks, and labels.

 If you have a badly cluttered area that is a unique space, and you have no idea how to organize it, then you may need to call in some help.
 Your family and friends may have some suggestions that you have not thought of before, but a professional has had experience with all kinds of spaces and organizational issues.
 They will even build and install custom shelves as needed, which can significantly improve the level of organization.

 In the end, a clean and organized home is a place that offers more relaxation and less stress than a disorganized house.
-Decide where you need to start first, make a list to help keep yourself organized, and if you have to hire someone to offer you insight into organization systems for your house, don’t be afraid to do so.
-It will be worth it.
+Decide where you need to start first, make a list to help keep yourself organized, and if you have to hire someone to get insight into organization systems for your house, don’t be afraid to do so.
+It is worth it.